 The following protocol has been established in conjunction with the standard operating procedures of the National Center for Drug Free Sport for the collection of urine for drug testing.
-It has been adapted for the sport of wrestling in regards to collection of urine to determine specific gravity for weight class certification.
+It has been adapted for the sport of wrestling regarding collection of urine to determine specific gravity for weight class certification.